imooon/Harmony-Hub-App/README.md

 - To create this website HTML, CSS, JavaScript, Google Fonts and APIS were utilized.
 More, specifically, Spotify and Advice Slip API's were used.

 - A number of challenges were faced while making this project.
 Managing the GitHub repository while following best practices was one of the initial issues faced and continued throughout the project.
 Creating branches, merging branches and completing pull requests caused some errors.

+- Challenges arose for all members when trying to implement the YouTube API and all members were unsuccessful.

 - Challenges were faced when implementing JavaScript in order to obtain user interactivity.
 Implementing functions was at times difficult and a group effort.